krasserm/krasserm.github.io/resume.md

 LION bioscience AG, [http://www.lionbioscience.com](http://www.lionbioscience.com)

-- Development and optimization of chemical classification algorithms for the drug discovery pipeline of an international pharmaceutical company.
-Integration of globally distributed chemical computing services into the drug discovery pipeline.
+- Development and optimization of hierarchical clustering algorithms for the drug discovery pipeline of an international pharmaceutical company.
+- Development of an integration platform for globally distributed chemical compute services.
 - Development of an activity tracking web application for pharmaceutical research projects.

 ### 02.1999 – 08.2000, Software developer, Research assistant